 About your Mindset Presenter

-Dan Lukasik is the Director of the Workplace Well-Being for the Mental Health Association in Buffalo, New York.
+Dan Lukasik is an attorney and Director of the Workplace Well-Being for the Mental Health Association in Buffalo, New York.

-Dan’s work on mental health has been featured in The New York Times, The Wall Street Journal, The National Law Journal, The Washington Post, on CNN, and many other national and international publications.
+Dan’s work on mental health has been featured in The New York Times, The Wall Street Journal, The National Law Journal, The Washington Post, on CNN, The Buffalo News, and many other national and international publications.

 Dan has lectured around the country on the topics of stress, anxiety, and depression at corporations as diverse as the The American Psychiatric Association, The American Heart Association, Delaware North, The Buffalo Sabres, Praxair, and Hospice to name a few.
 He also lectures widely as educational including Harvard College and Yale University and a lecturer at Canisius College's MBA program.